 We thank the Rasmuson Foundation for believing in our school to provide a well-respected Fisheries program.
 Deputy Commissioner of ADF&G Charlie Swanton said, “the university (with financial support from the Rasmuson Foundation) effectively rebuilt the undergraduate fisheries program into its current highly regarded state.
 As the current fiscal climate dictates for all state entities, collaborative and cooperative work is the successful pathway for our future.”

 Gordon and Betty Moore Foundation

 In 2012 Gordon and Betty Moore Foundation Program Officer Erin Dovichin came to UAF Chancellor Brian Rogers with an idea.
 What if the University of Alaska could act as a convener of sorts to form a collaborative group of salmon-connected entities to address issues connected with long-term sustainability of salmon?
-Could the University form a Center of Excellence on salmon, providing much needed research, synthesis of existing salmon-related data surrounding existing “wicked problems,” educate the next generation of fisheries-related professionals all the while engaging the entirety of salmon-connected entities (we call the “salmon community”)?
+Could the University form a Center of Excellence on salmon, providing much-needed research, synthesis of existing salmon-related data surrounding existing “wicked problems,” and educate the next generation of fisheries-related professionals, all the while engaging the entirety of salmon-connected entities (we call the “salmon community”)?
 Simultaneously we thought, “what a tremendous idea,” and “why aren’t we already doing this?”